 Sec.
+3.13.1 - Non AUS Conforming Sec.
+3.13.3 - Non AUS Affordable Sec.
 3.13.2 - Non AUS Jumbo Sec.
 3.13.4 - Non AUS Medical Professional Program

-- The property and improvements must be a legally permissible use of the land - The legal description and property tax assessment must show the property as single family or two-unit (as applicable) without counting the accessory unit - Income from the accessory unit, if any, cannot be considered when qualifying the borrower - The appraisal report must demonstrate that the improvements are typical and marketable for the area through an analysis including at least one comparable sale with an accessory unit
+- The property and improvements must be a legally permissible use of the land - The legal description and property tax assessment must show the property as single family or two-unit (as applicable) without counting the accessory unit - The accessory unit is not a single-wide manufactured home - Income from the accessory unit, if any, cannot be considered when qualifying the borrower - The appraisal report must demonstrate that the improvements are typical and marketable for the area through an analysis including at least one comparable sale with an accessory unit